 Your container will be cleared if it has been inspected and meets all the requirements of the IHS for the container and its contents.

 Who to contact

-If you have questions about importing nursery stock, email firstname.lastname@example.org.
+If you have questions about importing containers and cargo, email firstname.lastname@example.org.